ESZlab/SmithHunter/README.md

 ### Options

 -W \<working dir path>
 It is the main working directory where input and output files are found.
-Use an absolute, not relative, path.
 Default is the folder from which the script is launched.

 -F \<fastq dir path>
 It is the folder where smallRNA sequence files (.fastq.gz) are.
-Use an absolute, not relative, path.
 Default is a sub-folder named ‘fastq’ within the working directory.

 -O \<organism ID>
 A string, identifies the species under study and all files pertaining to it.
 Default is ‘unknown’.